 We got back to the campsite and Lukas went to find clippers.
 A hanging lantern cast a circle of light outside our tents.
 Lukas cleaned up my haircut in the dim glow, and did a decent job considering how tipsy he was.

-I kept my hair short through college and for a couple years after.
+I kept my hair short during college and for a couple years after.
 When I met Sung I had it all buzzed to a #2.
 Then last spring, Sung and I moved in with my grandparents for a few months.
 One night as we sat around the dinner table, Grammy casually mentioned, “so, are you going to grow your hair out now?”

 That’s when I stopped cutting my hair.
 This past year it’s grown down to my shoulders.
 It looks alright I suppose, but I hate it.
 Just like I hated having long hair for the first 19 years of my life.